-Geographic Information Systems (GIS) are widely used to link data from many different sources in order to produce information that greatly aids decision makers.
-To be effective, GIS operations must access and utilize good geospatial data.
-Experience has shown that good data and processes lead to cost savings, more efficient operations, and more effective decision-making.
+Geographic Information Systems (GIS) are widely used to link data from many different sources to produce information that greatly aids decision makers.
+To be effective, GIS operations must access and utilize high quality geospatial data.
+Experience shows that good data, effective tools, and training will lead to cost savings, more efficient operations, and more effective decision-making.
 To that end, this NSGIC advocacy paper focuses on developing the high quality geospatial data required to produce current and dependable information, build accurate map services, and to fully enable leadership to make more informed and transparent decisions.
-Furthermore, when data is put in the public domain, it leads to a better informed public and many new business opportunities for the private sector.
+Furthermore, when data are put in the public domain, the public is better informed and they create many new business opportunities for the private sector.

 NSGIC Wants National Data Programs

-Spatial data is critical to a wide range of public and private activities.
-These include activities like 911 response, floodplain management, broadband access, marketing and school bus routing.
+Geospatial data are critical to a wide range of public and private activities.
+These include activities as diverse as 911 response, floodplain management, broadband access, marketing, and school bus routing.
 We all need the data, but we lack national data strategies to consistently deliver data sets that meet the business needs of all levels of government.
-Sometimes the data simply doesn’t exist or it only exists for some places, but not nationwide.
-In other cases the data doesn’t meet the needs of multiple agencies because it wasn’t produced using appropriate standards or scales for potential user organizations.
-Alternatively, there are redundant versions of the same data theme, all supported by taxpayers, that have been created to meet the specific, narrow, and uncoordinated needs of individual agencies.
+Sometimes the data simply don’t exist or only exist for some places, but not nationwide.
+In other cases the data don’t meet the needs of multiple agencies because they weren’t produced using appropriate standards or scales for potential user organizations.
+Alternatively, there are redundant versions of the same data supported by taxpayers, that have been created to meet the specific, narrow, and uncoordinated needs of individual agencies.

 NSGIC believes we should develop and maintain focused national data programs that meet the needs of all levels of government as well as the private sector.
-This generally means large scale data that meets the needs of local emergency responders on the ground, as well as federal analysts looking at nation-wide trends.
+This generally means large scale data that meet the needs of local emergency responders on the ground, as well as Federal analysts looking at nationwide trends.
 We believe that data should be collected once and used many times using a systematic approach that we refer to as For the Nation

 Public dollars are in short supply.
 Federal, state, and local budgets remain stressed by a weak economy.
 National geospatial data will require funding, but much of that money can be attained by eliminating redundant programs and by leveraging efforts across various levels of government.
 A large part of the money needed is already being spent, but in a disorganized manner.
 Additional funding could come from cost savings gained by programs making efficient use of this data.